Discover different types of car stops!

 Here is a brief introduction to four popular choices:

 Recycled rubber may come to you as a surprise, but it’s an industry-favourite material for several reasons:

 - It is extremely flexible, making it adaptable even on rough and uneven surfaces where many traffic control devices never settle.

 - You can install it single-handedly.
-The wheel stops have bolts, and pre-drilled bolted holes.
+The wheel stops have bolts and pre-drilled bolted holes.
 Using a drill and a hammer, you can install it within no time.

 Many property owners install plastic wheel stops for their garages because they are aesthetically pleasing for driveways.

 Contemplating over what can be a fixating and sturdy material for wheel stops?
 Concrete or asphalt serves as an excellent example.
-Being naturally heavy, they will fix at one position, causing vehicles to stay within the specific parking lot.
+Being naturally heavy, they will fix in one position, causing vehicles to stay within the specific parking lot.

 However, if vehicles hit them, there can be devastating damage to their bumpers, causing bodywork repair expenses.
 Nevertheless, they can act as warnings to drivers and be reasonably durable.